magomimmo/modern-cljs/doc/second-edition/tutorial-11.md

 ## First try

-Disable the browser JavaScript and remember that we removed the `novalidate` attribute flag from the `loginForm`.
+[Disable JavaScript][11] in the browser and remember that we removed the `novalidate` attribute flag from the `loginForm`.

 Click the `Login` button without having filled any fields.